 I’ll share what I learned about decoding Arc'teryx products, including the naming schemes, the name modifiers, different types of GORE-TEX, and Arc'teryx/GORE-TEX material codes.
 What’s in a name?
 Quite a bit, it turns out.

 A lot of brands just name their clothing after people or by the designer’s inspiration, but not Arc'teryx.
 Instead, they name their products by the intended use.
 And while I could go through all the details for you, Arc'teryx has a fancy chart that does a great job of explaining their naming scheme.
 Below is a simple and clear outline of the names of the different types of Arcteryx products.

 Alpha products are for climbing and alpinism, are harness and pack compatible, and are designed for easy overhead reaching.

-Beta and Theta products are for general use with room for layers underneath.
+Beta and Zeta products are for general use with room for layers underneath.

-Gamma and Venta products are highly breathable, abrasion resistant, and stretchy.
+Gamma and Sigma products are highly breathable, weather-resistant shells that are abrasion resistant and stretchy.

 Rho products are thermally efficient, moisture wicking baselayers.

 Satoro products are merino wool baselayers; naturally moisture wicking, thermally efficient, and anti-microbial.

 Phase products are moisture wicking baselayers, designed for interval activities.